ebzzry/ebzzry.github.io/src/fallacies.md

 This is committed when an appeal to authority is made, but the authority in question is outside the scope of his expertise.

-> “Pedro extensively studied and reviewed the efficacy of Liverdead
+> “Pedro extensively studied and reviewed the efficacy of Liverpaid
 > capsules, and asserted that they indeed improve liver health.”

 Pedro, however, is not qualified professional to study and review